 If you can't make it to one of the tours, check out this Q&A website on how to buy fresh seafood from a fishing boat.

 The tours are located at the Port of Garibaldi.
 Meet on the street-level docks/walkway next to The Spot at 304 Mooring Basin Drive.
 The tours in Garibaldi also offer a behind-the-scenes tour of FishPeople or The Spot seafood markets.
-The tours will include a brief culinary demonstration from The Garibaldi Portside Bistro.

 Meet at the sidewalk by Dock 5 at the Port of Newport on SW Bay Boulevard in Newport.
+Please arrive early to find parking.

 The tours are FREE; first-come, first-serve basis.
 Groups of 5 or more should contact 541-648-6816 ahead of time to make arrangements.
+Tours may be possible at additional times, as needed, for larger groups.

 Please wear comfortable walking shoes as docks can be slippery and move underfoot.
 During lower tides, the ramp to access the docks in Garabaldi can be quite steep.
 If you have any concerns or need accommodations, please email Angee Doerr or call (541) 648-6816 for the Newport tours and email Amanda Gladics or call (503) 325-8573 for the Garabaldi tours.